MovingBlocks/legacy-website/_posts/2021-07-31-terasaturday-15.md

 _@pollend_ and _@DarkWeird_ work on experimental features for v4 related to dependency injection in [gestalt].

 Talking about [gestalt], the Java library collection providing core game engine capabilities the Terasology Engine is built on, was [released in version 7.1.0](https://github.com/MovingBlocks/gestalt/releases/tag/v7.1.0).
-Iin this release, _@keturn_ fixed some permission issues found in `ModuleEnvironment` and improved compatibility with semantic versioning when comparing snapshot versions.
+In this release, _@keturn_ fixed some permission issues found in `ModuleEnvironment` and improved compatibility with semantic versioning when comparing snapshot versions.

 Most importantly, we are happy to announce, that we released [Terasology 5.0.0 / Alpha 20](https://github.com/MovingBlocks/Terasology/releases/tag/v5.0.0) after successfully testing the second release candidate in our [July Playtest](#july-playtest).
 Please note, that starting with this version, the minimal system requirements have changed.
 The GPU now has to support at least OpenGL 3.3.